Heavy-tailed max-linear structural equation models in networks with hidden nodes: Introduction and motivation

 If $c_{12}=0$, corresponding to $\D_3$, then we have a situation similar to that for $\D_2$.

-For $\D_2$ and $\D_3$ node 3 is a confounder of nodes 1 and 2 in the classical sense.
-For the DAG $\D_2$, under certain conditions on the path from 3 to 1 passing through 2, we are able to express $(X_1,X_2)$ as a RMLM (with independent innovations).
-It is the goal of this paper to investigate systematically when this is possible.
+For $\D_2$ and $\D_3$, node 3 is a confounder of nodes 1 and 2 in the classical sense.
+In $\D_2$ and under certain conditions on the path from 3 to 1 passing through 2, we can express $(X_1,X_2)$ as an RMLM with independent innovations.
+It is the goal of this paper to investigate when this is possible.

+Distinguishing between $\D_2$ and $\D_3$ is essential in practice because the pair $(X_1,X_2)$ is causally dependent only in $\D_2$, which implies that extreme values of $X_2$ cause extreme values of $X_1$.
+This arises in the application in Section~\ref{sec:data}, in which such observations correspond to unusually high nutrient levels, which can lead to toxicity or have other harmful effects.
+In this setting it may be important to distinguish whether simultaneous high quantities across several nutrients are causally related to each other, or whether the underlying cause is a hidden (nutrient) confounder, not present in the data.

+Focusing on $\D_3$, we briefly discuss the implications of MAGs applied to Gaussian graphical models \citep[Section 8]{richardson}, in which the dependence structure of $(X_1, X_2)$ is fully characterised by their covariance, a single parameter, which could be captured by a single edge in a bivariate graph.
+Since such models are marginalizable, this is true whether or not there is a single hidden confounder (as in $\D_3$), or several such: in all cases the MAG yields a bidirected edge $1\leftrightarrow2$.

+The extremal dependence captured by the angular measure of a $D$-dimensional RMLM is more complex than in Gaussian graphical models, because the angular measure is supported on the $D$-dimensional unit simplex.
+This has $2^D-1$ faces, each of which might capture important features of the dependence structure.
+For $\D_3$, these faces are the nodes $\{1\}, \{2\}$, and the interior of the simplex.
+In a more general setting with $D-2$ {independent} confounders, the support in the interior is determined by the dependence {of $(X_1, X_2)$} on each of the confounders, and the number of the parameters of the angular measure of $(X_1, X_2)$ is $2D$ (Proposition~\ref{discspect}).
+Many configurations of the angular measure may yield the same extremal dependence measure, so, as the angular measure changes with the number of hidden confounders, we know of no viable way to embed this in a general way in the context of MAGs.